 What is the average abandoned cart recovery rate?

 Based on data from 44 different studies, Baymard Institute reports the average online shopping cart abandonment rate is 69.80%.
+And these numbers are only increasing.
+The abandoned cart rate is even higher now than it was pre-pandemic.

 Keep in mind though, this is a broad analysis.
 Some studies found an average rate as low as 57.60% while others reported rates as high as 84.27% (and those were from the same year!).
 Rates will vary according to industry, niches within industries, and business type as well, so we caution against using any of these numbers as your benchmark.